kanhaiyasingh12/Non-AKS-Azure-Estate/DEV_ENV/Meeting_Presenter_Notes_Non_AKS_DEV.md

 ###  Opening Statement

-> I completed the discovery of the remaining Non-AKS Azure compute estate in the DEV environment.
+> I completed the discovery of Non-AKS Azure compute estate in the DEV environment.
 > In total, I Found 37 Non-AKS compute resources across 10 Resource Groups to build a validated baseline.

 >